 Collateralized agreements consist of Securities purchased under agreements to resell ("Resale agreements") and Securities borrowed.
 Collateralized financings consist of Securities sold under agreements to repurchase ("Repurchase agreements") and Securities loaned.
-Collateralized agreements and financings are presented on a net-by-counterparty basis when transactions are executed in accordance with master netting agreements, have the same explicit settlement date and a right of setoff exists.
+Collateralized agreements and financings are presented on a net-by-counterparty basis when transactions are executed in accordance with master netting agreements, have the same explicit settlement date at inception of the contracts and a right of offset exists.

-• Resale and repurchase agreements
+Resale and repurchase agreements

-Resale and repurchase agreements, which are treated as collateralized financings in the Consolidated Statement of Financial Condition, are carried at the amounts at which the securities will subsequently be resold or repurchased, plus accrued interest, which approximates fair value.
+Resale and repurchase agreements are carried at the amounts at which the securities will subsequently be resold or repurchased, plus accrued interest, which approximates fair value.
 Resale agreements require the Company to deposit cash with the seller and to take possession of the purchased securities.
 Repurchase agreements require the buyer to deposit cash with the Company and to take possession of the sold securities.
 The fair value of the securities sold or purchased is generally in amounts in excess of the cash received or provided.
 The Company monitors the fair value of securities purchased and sold under agreements to resell/repurchase on a daily basis, with additional collateral obtained or refunded as necessary.

-· Securities borrowed and loaned
+• Securities borrowed and loaned

-Securities borrowed and securities loaned which are treated as collateralized financings in the Consolidated Statement of Financial Condition, are carried at the amounts at which the securities will subsequently be returned, plus accrued interest, which approximates fair value.
+Securities borrowed and securities loaned are carried at the amounts of cash advanced or received, plus accrued interest, which approximates fair value.
 Securities borrowed transactions require the Company to deposit cash or other collateral with the lender.
 Securities loaned transactions require the borrower to deposit cash or other collateral with the Company.
 With respect to securities loaned or borrowed, collateral in the form of cash or other collateral is generally in amounts in excess of the fair value of securities loaned or borrowed.
 The Company monitors the fair value of securities borrowed and loaned on a daily basis, with additional collateral obtained or refunded as necessary.